 Q: Ok, but how is the structure of NMG different from other music conferences?

 A: We’re trying to take our favorite aspects of a conference (the meeting of minds, the fruitful discussions, the engagement with contemporary issues) and discard our less-favorite aspects (the trade-show atmosphere, the focus on self-promotion, the vendor fair vibe).
 Ultimately we want it to be a place for music-minded people of all stripes to meet and share ideas.

 Q: But am I still encouraged to represent and promote my own music/ensemble/organization?

 A: Absolutely!
-We’ll be organizing unique meetings and social events that encourage attendees to share what their practices and orgs are all about and to share their wisdom and experiences with like-minded people.
+We’ll be organizing unique meetings and social events that encourage attendees to share what their practices and orgs are all about and to share their wisdom and experiences with other creative folks.

 Q: What will I take away from the New Music Gathering?

-A: We hope that people will come away from NMG with a feeling of having greatly learned from their fellow new music makers and thinkers, and with the satisfaction of having imparted their own wisdom to others, in a spirit of mutual support and friendship, so that everyone will return to working on their own projects with a new-found sense of excitement and creative vigor.
+A: We hope that people will come away from NMG with a feeling of having greatly learned from their fellow new music makers and thinkers, and with the satisfaction of having imparted their own ideas and sounds to others, in a spirit of mutual support and friendship, so that everyone will return to working on their own projects with a new-found sense of excitement and creative vigor.

 Also, they’ll have had a kick-ass time seeing a ton of great music and meeting a ton of great people.